 Good morning, beautiful!
 I hope you’ve had the loveliest of weekends.
 I taught a really relaxed and fun calligraphy class in Manchester on Friday – the sweetest bunch of students and so talented I was barely needed!
 Then a weekend at Lancaster music festival… it’s been a fun one, but boy am I sleepy this morning!
 Today’s wedding though… oh this has brightened my heart already.
 It’s perfect.
 Beautiful bride Beth married her handsome hubby Lewis in Wales, styling their day with simple white and green touches – and bridesmaids in trouser suits kicking up a storm!!
 I just love this and know you will too.
-Thank you to our wonderful friend and sponsor, Hensol Castle wedding photographer Martin Dabek for sending us such a stunning wedding to share!
+Thank you to our wonderful friend and sponsor, South Wales wedding photographer Martin Dabek Photography for sending us such a stunning wedding to share!

 Wedding photographer’s website:

 Lewis was an usher at his friend’s wedding a few years back and recommended Martin.
 Lewis is a bit camera shy but said he barely noticed Martin was taking any photos at all.
 His unobtrusive, in-the-moment approach was exactly what we were looking for.

 Were you pleased with your wedding photographer?
 Do tell… we love a brilliant review!

 He was fantastic and knew exactly when to stand back and snap away, but also when to get involved and herd us all together for the all-important group and family shots.
 He worked brilliantly with our videographer, even though they’d never met but what we liked the most were that his photos really told the story of our day so beautifully.